 Without a doubt, the new editor brings flexibility to the creation of content.
-You can use it to create individual post and page content, even without programming knowledge.
+You can use it to create individual post and page content even without programming knowledge.

-The editor is only the beginning
+The editor is just the beginning

 Gutenberg compared to page builders – what is still missing

 It is a backend editor and not a live editor